moyni/moyni.github.io/README.md

 # moyni.github.io
 lower case opinions

-Where I write about what I've learnt through running People & Talent in high growth startups
+Where I write about what I've learnt through building a career in high growth startups.